-f) Providing you goods, services, information, or content that you have requested
+f) Providing you with the goods, services, information or content that you have requested.

 g) Transferring, storing or processing your data outside Switzerland or the European Union, including to or within the United States of America and other countries.

-h) Sending you marketing communications, including via emails, if you have opted-in or can lawfully receive such communications
+h) Sending you marketing communications, including via emails, in cases where you can lawfully receive such communications

-j) Sharing your information with third parties including law enforcement authorities where we suspect an unlawful activity.
+l) Sharing your information with third parties including law enforcement authorities where we suspect unlawful activity.

 In these cases, you have the right to object to the processing of your information or ask us to restrict such processing.

 4. Compliance with our legal obligations

 We may also invoke our legal obligations as a valid ground for sharing your information with judiciary or law enforcement authorities, if we are ever obliged to do so and according to applicable laws.

 In such case, you have the right to object to the processing of your information or ask us to restrict such processing.

 Your rights and how to exercise them

 You can exercise your rights of access to, rectification, deletion and portability of, your personal data, limitation and objection to its processing, as well as your right to not be the subject of decisions based solely on the automated processing of your personal data, where appropriate, before us.
 You also have the right to withdraw your consent at any given moment.
 We may require evidence of your identity before we are able to respond to your request.
 If you live outside the European Union, you may also have rights under applicable laws in such jurisdiction.
 Please contact us via the means described in paragraph (d) of section 2 (‘How to exercise your rights’) (below) if you have any questions in connection with exercising those rights.
 We reserve the right to decline a request where the legal conditions are met and in particular where the request made to us is manifestly unfounded or excessive.

 To withdraw your consent, access or rectify your personal data, please log into your Olympic ID account and use the settings functionality to adjust the parameters of your user account.

 b) Unsubscribe from IOC marketing communications